Realizing the power of data science to advance cancer research and cancer care

 MD Anderson is investing heavily in the process of governing our data and creating a “metadata supply chain” that will bring together data of unprecedented quality and with known provenance or lineage.
 This also includes comprehensive data governance that allows the promise of artificial intelligence (AI) technology to be realized to its full potential in clinical practice.

 “This is a collective effort to maximize the availability of data with appropriate curation for learning through the next generation of data science methods.
-It’s aligned under our core value of Stewardship with our substantial research, clinical and operational teams, our emerging data management system and our digital architecture teams collaborating closely,” says Caroline Chung, M.D., inaugural chief data officer and vice president for Data Impact and Governance.
-Chung is responsible for shaping MD Anderson’s data strategy and leading its implementation from an operational and cultural perspective, as well as through her role as director of Data Science Development and Implementation for IDSO.
+It’s aligned under our core value of Stewardship with our substantial research, clinical and operational teams, our emerging data management system and our digital architecture teams collaborating closely,” says Caroline Chung, M.D., director of data science development and implementation for IDSO, chief data officer and vice president for Data Impact and Governance.

 Teaming, recruiting and collaborating to advance data science